Leaflets to discuss with patients

 Other things that may cause confusion in older adults

-• Take paracetamol regularly, up to 4 times daily to relieve pain
+Take paracetamol regularly, up to 4 times a day to relieve pain

-• Give self-care advice and advise pain relief (paracetamol or Ibuprofen)
+Give self-care advice and advise you to take pain relief (paracetamol or ibuprofen)

-• You may be given an antibiotic immediately, or to use if your symptoms don’t improve or you start to feel worse
+You may be given an antibiotic to take immediately or take if your symptoms don’t improve or you start to feel worse.

-If you have recurrent UTIs and self-care options do not help
+If you have repeated UTIs and self-care options do not help

-• Antibiotics at night or after sex may be prescribed
+• You may be prescribed antibiotics to take at night or after sex

-• Vaginal hormone treatments may help some post menopausal women
+• Vaginal hormone treatments may help some women after the menopause

 Advice about antibiotics